 It will surprise absolutely no one to see AI on this list, as there are presumably few departments that haven’t been at least partially transformed by its rapid step-change in capability and rise in popularity over the last couple of years.

 For procurement professionals, there are lots of ways that AI can improve, accelerate, and streamline processes, quite simply because in certain areas it will always outperform the capabilities of people.
-For instance, AI can analyze huge volumes of procurement data much faster than a human being can, and can therefore provide vital, timely insights to validate or steer decision making.
+For instance, procurement AI tools can analyze huge volumes of procurement data much faster than a human being can, and can therefore provide vital, timely insights to validate or steer decision making.

 Algorithms can rapidly parse data related to past sales, market trends, weather or economic factors to help predict surges in demand, impending risk, or ways to reduce costs.
 And most recently, with the emergence of agentic AI, use cases can go beyond simply analyzing historical and current data, instead providing proactive recommendations and even automating decision-making under certain parameters.

 Overall, it can make it much easier to identify new opportunities, capture knowledge, find new suppliers, negotiate contracts, reduce costs, and optimize supplier relationships.
 The use cases are near endless, which is why research from Art of Procurement shows that 94 percent of procurement executives are using generative AI every week, and 80 percent of CPOs are prioritizing AI investments.
+Procurement AI tools are also increasingly embedded in supplier discovery, contract optimization, and spend analytics workflows.

 2. Which procurement tasks and operations can be automated?

 There are lots of steps that make up procure-to-pay workflows, from invoice and document generation to payment processing.
-Individually, each of these tasks may seem small, but cumulatively they take up a huge amount of time.
+Individually, each of these tasks may seem small, but cumulatively, they take up a huge amount of time.

-When so much effort is dedicated to repeating the same workflows and producing near identical documents, there are surely better ways for your skilled professionals to spend their time.
+When so much effort is dedicated to repeating the same workflows and producing near-identical documents, there are surely better ways for your skilled professionals to spend their time.
 So why not start automating those routine tasks?

 Additional benefits include huge operational cost savings and much faster procurement cycles.
 Which is presumably why a report from Economist Impact saw 57 percent of survey respondents list digitizing procurement as a top priority.